McCain To Lie In State At U.S. And Arizona Capitols

 USA Today describes his future burial place:

-Fellow Arizona Republican Senator Jeff Flake told CNN that former presidents Bush and Obama have been asked to eulogize the senator.
+Fellow Arizona Republican Senator Jeff Flake told CNN that former presidents George W. Bush and Barack Obama have been asked to eulogize the senator.

 "The fact that George W. Bush will be speaking at his funeral, or that he was asked to, a person that defeated him, and also Barack Obama, that says all that we need to know about John McCain, that his opponents love, admire and respect him," said Flake.
 "That's something that we can all strive for."